2023 NRPA Directors School Information

 NRPA Directors School Edroy Jenkins Scholarship

 The NRPA Edroy Jenkins Scholarship is awarded annually to two or more continuing education students who have successfully completed the first year of NRPA Directors School and need financial assistance to attend their second year.
-The scholarship covers tuition (or partial tuition — based on the amount of funds raised in the current cycle) for two or more second-year students to attend NRPA Directors School.
+The scholarship covers tuition, which is $975 (or partial tuition — based on the amount of funds raised in the current cycle) for two or more second-year students to attend NRPA Directors School.

 The scholarship was created in 2010 by NRPA Directors School students in attendance at Directors School.
 They held a fundraiser to support second-year students with tuition assistance beginning in 2012.
 Subsequently, each Directors School second-year class has organized a fundraiser for the ongoing support of the scholarship.
 The scholarship is overseen by a nonprofit board consisting of past graduates of the NRPA Directors School.
 It was named in honor of Edroy Jenkins, who exemplified the spirit and ambition the scholarship intends to perpetuate and honor.
 Edroy Jenkin was from a remote area in New Jersey that did not pay for training or attending conferences.
 He showed his commitment to professional development by taking a second job for the sole purpose of paying to attend NRPA Directors School and used his only vacation during those two years to attend.
 This scholarship honors and hopes to further his long-standing determination to leadership development in the parks and recreation community.